updated

 Accommodation

-Our assistants and interns normally live in single rooms in a shared flat on site with shared kitchen/ living area and bathroom.
-You should be aware that this accommodation is shared with other interns and there may be new interns staying for a week or a weekend over the course of the year.
-Sometimes assistants have lived in single rooms in our boarding houses, with access to the school's home economics kitchen.
+Currently assistants live in single rooms in our boarding houses, with access to the school's home economics kitchen.
 Assistants have access to the school laundry.
-There is Wifi coverage in the flat, but it is not always 100% reliable.
+There is Wifi coverage on site, but it is not always 100% reliable.

 During term-time, all meals are provided in our school cafeteria.
 There is always a vegetarian alternative and most allergies can be catered for.
 Our boarders live in small "families" in houses on site.
 Assistants are attached to a family, eating meals with them in the school cafeteria, helping with evening study periods and spending an evening each week doing activities ranging from hiking to cinema visits to cooking pizza.
 About 20 staff members also live on site.